pimcore/pimcore/doc/Development_Documentation/10_Extending_Pimcore/13_Plugin_Developers_Guide/05_Plugin_Backend_UI.md

 Plugin UI components might need to be activated/loaded after the plugin is installed in the Pimcore backend UI.

-As plugin Javascript and CSS files are only available in the browser after installation and reloading of the UI, the backend plugin can return a flag that UI reload is required.
+As plugin JavaScript and CSS files are only available in the browser after installation and reloading of the UI, the backend plugin can return a flag that UI reload is required.
 If this flag is set to true, the UI asks the user to reload after install.
 After that, all plugin components should be available.